 Here is a sample civil service pre-recorded interview containing 8 questions.
 How would you answer?

-3. Why do you want to work for this department [eg. Home Office, DWP, MOD]?
+- Why do you want to work for this department [eg. Home Office, DWP, MoD]?

-4. Give a recent example which shows how you can complete tasks within tight deadlines?
+- Give a recent example which shows how you can complete tasks within tight deadlines.

 DWP Pre-recorded Interview Questions

 The DWP use pre-recorded interviews as standard especially for posts such a job coach.
-The questions above are all relevant and have been seed to be used however also expect more complex behavioural questions exploring communicating and influencing, managing and quality service, delivering at pace etc.
+The questions above are all relevant and have been seen to be used however also expect more complex behavioural questions exploring communicating and influencing, managing a quality service, delivering at pace etc.

 Here are some variations of DWP pre-recorded interview questions used which are good to practice with.

-• Tell us the approach you would take with a challenging customer and how would you influence them to accept your outcome?
-(Communicating and Influencing)
+- Tell us the approach you would take with a challenging customer and how would you influence them to accept your outcome?
+(Communicating and Influencing Get Answer)

-• Can you give me an example of a time when you have had to make a difficult decision in the workplace?
-(Making Effective Decisions)
+- Can you give me an example of a time when you have had to make a difficult decision in the workplace?
+(Making Effective Decisions Get Answer)

-• Describe a time when you went beyond expectations to provide a great service?
-(Managing a Quality Service)
+- Describe a time when you went beyond expectations to provide a great service?
+(Managing a Quality Service Get Answer)

-• Tell me about a time when you had to communicate complex information to a customer?(Communicating and Influencing)
+- Tell me about a time when you had to communicate complex information to a customer?(Communicating and Influencing Get Answer)

-• Tell me about a time when you have had to analyse complex data in order to make a correct decision?
-(Making Effective Decisions)
+- Tell me about a time when you have had to analyse complex data in order to make a correct decision?
+(Making Effective Decisions Get Answer)

-• Give me an example of a time where you have had to prioritise one task over another.
+- Give me an example of a time where you have had to prioritise one task over another.
 What criteria did you use?
-(Managing a Quality Service)
+(Managing a Quality Service Get Answer)

 14 Top Tips for Success in Your Pre-recorded or Live Video Interview